MystenLabs/sui/external-crates/move/crates/move-analyzer/editors/code/README.md

 item *Code > Preferences > Settings*).
 Search for the `move.server.path` workspace setting, set it to the new location of the `move-analyzer` binary, and restart VSCode.

+## What if advanced features (e.g., go to def) do not work, particularly after re-install or upgrade

+Assuming you did not specify a different location for the move-analyzer binary and that the move-analyzer binary already exists in the default location (`~/.sui/bin` on macOS or Linux, or `C:\Users\USER\.sui\bin` on Windows), delete the existing move-analyzer binary and reinstall the extension.

 ## What if everything else fails?

 Check [Sui Developer Forum](https://forums.sui.io/c/technical-support) to see if the problem